Tamanna (1997 film): Cast

-Reception

-Paresh Rawal was critically praised for his role as a eunuch.

-Awards
+Accolades

-This film won National Film Award for Best Film on Other Social Issues in 1998.
+The film won the National Film Award for Best Film on Other Social Issues in 1998.

 Soundtrack

-The music is composed by Anu Malik with lyrics by Rahat Indori, Makhdoom MohiuddinNida Fazli, Indeevar and Kaifi Azmi.
+The music is composed by Anu Malik with lyrics by Rahat Indori, Nida Fazli, Indeevar and Kaifi Azmi.
 Kumar Sanu, Sonu Nigam and Alka Yagnik were selected to sing the tracks.
-Yeh Kya Hua became a very popular song in 1997.
+"Yeh Kya Hua" & "Ye Aaine Jo Tumhe" became a very popular songs in 1997.